equalizer999/GitHub-App-Base-setup/README.md

     - The 'App ID' of the GitHub App.
     - The path to the private key file of the GitHub App.

-  This script will generate a short lived JWT token (5 min), which you can use to generate an access token for the organization you want to use.
+This script generates a short-lived JWT token (5 min), which you can use to generate an access token for the organization you want to use.
 You can find more information about this in the [additional resources](#additional-resources) section.

 4. The '`Repo-name`', used for targeting additional API calls to point to the right repository.
-You can find this value by going to the repository and copy the name.
+You can find this value by going to the repository and copying the name.

 # Additional resources
 - [Building a GitHub App that responds to webhook events - GitHub docs](https://docs.github.com/en/apps/creating-github-apps/writing-code-for-a-github-app/building-a-github-app-that-responds-to-webhook-events)